 The following table lists the permissions in the Organization Role Administrator role:

-IAM Role Administrator role
+Role Administrator role

-The IAM Role Administrator role enables you to administer all custom roles for a project.
+The Role Administrator role enables you to administer all custom roles for a project.
 Use this role if you do not have an organization.
 This role can only be granted at the project level.

 Custom roles lifecycle